DSCI-310-2023/dsci-310-group-09/README.md

     ```
     docker run --rm -it -v /$(pwd):<PATH_ON_CONTAINER> <IMAGE_NAME>
     ```
-    If running in Power Shell then the command should be:
+    * Note: if running in Power Shell then the command should be:
     ```
     docker run --rm -it -v <ABSOLUTE_PATH_TO_CONTAINER>:<PATH_ON_CONTAINER> <IMAGE_NAME>
     ```
     and the path should be formatted like `C:\Users\tiffany.timbers\Documents\project\:/home/project`.

 * Copy the password that is given in the terminal.
 * Open a new web browser and go to `localhost:8787`.
 * Use `rstudio` as the username and the copied passcode from terminal as the password to sign in.